 The final decision regarding a course substitution will rest with the appropriate Division Dean/Department Chair.

-A student with a disability who wishes to request a course substitution as a reasonable accommodation is expected to:
+A student with a disability who wishes to request a course substitution as a academic adjustment is expected to:

-If the petition is not considered to be a reasonable accommodation and as a result, is denied, the student has the right to appeal the decision by following the Redress of Student Complaint process (Academic Policy, 1.367).
+If the petition is not considered to be a equitable academic adjustment and as a result, is denied, the student has the right to appeal the decision by following the Redress of Student Complaint process (Academic Policy, 1.367).

 For an individual to qualify for having a service animal on campus: